-Join Anthony Q. Artis for an in-depth discussion in this video Understanding exposure, part of Foundations of Video: Cameras and Shooting.
+Join Anthony Q. Artis for an in-depth discussion in this video Understanding exposure, part of Video Foundations: Cameras and Shooting.

 Even though today's DV cameras are more capable than ever of shooting decent images in low light, the simple rule still applies that the more light you have to work with, the better the image you can capture on video.
 More light gives you more control over exposure, focus, depth of field, and the flexibility to shoot with more filters.
 A properly exposed image should clearly show all the visual details in your scene.
 Pay particular attention to the pattern on the pavement, the fountain, the subject's face and the light and dark areas of the frame.